bnb-chain/greenfield-storage-provider/docs/modules/bsdb.md

 ### Bucket Table

-A bucket serves as a logical container for storing objects in Greenfield.
+A bucket serves as a logical container for storing objects in Mechain.
 The Bucket table describes the db structure of bucket, and it provides additional storage information compared to the schema on the chain side. e.g. Removed defines the bucket is deleted or not

 Below is the schema of `Bucket`: